 all of these points, your child is safest in a booster seat:

-A booster seat can only be used with a lap-shoulder seat belt.
+A booster seat can only be used with a lap-shoulder seatbelt.
 To find the best booster seat for your child, decide where in the back seat your child will sit.
-Check to see if that vehicle seat has a head rest (head restraint).
+Then, check to see if that seat in your vehicle has a head rest (head restraint).

 Use the booster seat for every ride.
 You’re using the booster seat correctly when you can check

 Your child is safest in a booster seat until they reach the maximum height or weight limit of the booster seat.
 A child is ready to ride in the vehicle without a booster seat when the vehicle seat belt fits properly.
 This is typically when a child is 145 cm (4 ft.
 9 in.) tall and between 8 and 12 years of age.

 Children can usually use a seatbelt when they are at least 145 cm (4 ft.
 9 in.) tall because:

 This material is not a substitute for the advice of a qualified health professional.
 This material is intended for general information only and is provided on an "as is", "where is" basis.
 Although reasonable efforts were made to confirm the accuracy of the information, Alberta Health Services does not make any representation or warranty, express, implied or statutory, as to the accuracy, reliability, completeness, applicability or fitness for a particular purpose of such information.
 Alberta Health Services expressly disclaims all liability for the use of these materials, and for any claims, actions, demands or suits arising from such use.